Muhammad-Tayyab1/Muhammad-Tayyab1/README.md

 - **Express.js** - Building RESTful APIs and server-side applications.
 - **Third-Party Logins** - Integrating third-party login options using Instagram, LinkedIn, Facebook, and Google with Node.js and Passport.js.

+#### Integrations
+- **Email & Messaging** - Integrating email notifications and messaging with services like Twilio for SMS.
+- **Video & Chat** - Integrating video call solutions with Agora and Whereby, and real-time chat solutions using CometChat, Agora Chat, and WeavyChat.

 #### Languages & Databases
 - **JavaScript / TypeScript** - Strong command over JS and its superset TypeScript for large-scale applications.
 - **MySQL, PostgreSQL & MongoDB** - Proficient in relational and non-relational databases.
+- **Prisma ORM** - Efficient and type-safe database management with Prisma for PostgreSQL and other databases.
 - **Sequelize** - ORM for MySQL and PostgreSQL, ensuring robust database management.

 #### Payment Integration